 Punching above their weight

-This outperformance is because smaller companies tend to grow much faster than their large-cap equivalents.
-Due to their size, they can quickly adapt to new market trends.
-Small-caps are often in the vanguard of industry disruption.
+For one thing, due to their starting size, smaller companies tend to grow much faster than their large-cap equivalents.
+Further, they can quickly adapt to new market trends and are often in the vanguard of industry disruption.
 Many have also embraced the internet, giving them a material advantage over better-resourced larger competitors.
 Take Just Eat.
 It has revolutionised the way we order food – leaving larger businesses playing catch-up.
-Smaller companies also have growing economies of scale, creating a tailwind for earnings and profits.
+The company has been so successful that Dutch firm Takeaway.com agreed to buy Just Eat for £8.2 billion.
+Meanwhile, smaller companies also have growing economies of scale, creating a tailwind for earnings and profits

 Doing your homework

-Smaller companies also offer diversification benefits as part of a wider portfolio.
-They can provide different sources of returns to larger caps.
+Smaller companies also offer diversification benefits as part of a wider portfolio and can provide different sources of returns to larger caps.
 Small-caps tend to be more domestically focused than their bigger, international rivals.
 Investors can therefore gain direct access to expanding local economies or sectors.
-Small-caps are also potentially less vulnerable (although not immune) to global trends and currency fluctuations.
+This local focus also means smaller companies are potentially less vulnerable (although not immune) to global trends and currency fluctuations.

-Successful investing requires a deep understanding of these risks and the potential rewards they offer.
-This is why we take an active approach to small-cap equity investing.
+But successful investing requires a deep understanding of these risks and the potential rewards they offer.
+That is why we take an active approach to small-cap equity investing.
 Indeed, price volatility often creates opportunities.
 Share price drops allow alert, long-term investors to buy good companies at attractive valuations.

 RISK WARNINGThe value of investments, and the income from them, can go down as well as up and you may get back less than the amount invested.